bihealth/sodar-core-legacy/docs/source/dev_project_app.rst

 The most commonly used mixins:

+``LoginRequiredMixin``
-- ``LoginRequiredMixin``: Override of the standard Django mixin which may also allow anonymous guests if so configured in SODAR Core.
+    Override of the standard Django mixin which may also allow anonymous guests if so configured in SODAR Core.
 If you plan on supporting anonymous users on your site, you **must** use this mixing instead of the original one in Django.
+``LoggedInPermissionMixin``
-- ``LoggedInPermissionMixin``: Ensure correct redirection of users on no permissions.
+    Ensure correct redirection of users on no permissions.
+``ProjectPermissionMixin``
-- ``ProjectPermissionMixin``: Provides a ``Project`` object for permission checking based on URL kwargs.
+    Provides a ``Project`` object for permission checking based on URL kwargs.
+``ProjectContextMixin``
-- ``ProjectContextMixin``: Provides a ``Project`` object into the view context based on URL kwargs.
+    Provides a ``Project`` object into the view context  based on URL kwargs.

 See ``example_project_app.views.ExampleView`` for an example.